Media bias: Types

-An ongoing and unpublished research project named "The Media Bias Taxonomy" is attempting to assess the various definitions and meanings of media bias.
+In 2023, an unpublished research project named "The Media Bias Taxonomy" is attempting to assess the various definitions and meanings of media bias.
 While still ongoing, it attempts to summarize the domain as the distinct subcategories linguistic bias (encompassing linguistic intergroup bias, framing bias, epistemological bias, bias by semantic properties, and connotation bias), text-level context bias (featuring statement bias, phrasing bias, and spin bias), reporting-level context bias (highlighting selection bias, coverage bias, and proximity bias), cognitive biases (such as selective exposure and partisan bias), and related concepts like framing effects, hate speech, sentiment analysis, and group biases (encompassing gender bias, racial bias, and religion bias).
 The authors emphasize the complex nature of detecting and mitigating bias across different media content and contexts.

 History

 John Milton's 1644 pamphlet Areopagitica, a Speech for the Liberty of Unlicensed Printing was one of the first publications advocating freedom of the press.
 In the 19th century, journalists began to recognize the concept of unbiased reporting as an integral part of journalistic ethics.
 This coincided with the rise of journalism as a powerful social force.
 Even today, the most conscientiously objective journalists cannot avoid accusations of bias.

 Like newspapers, the broadcast media (radio and television) have been used as a mechanism for propaganda from their earliest days, a tendency made more pronounced by the initial ownership of broadcast spectrum by national governments.
 Although a process of media deregulation has placed the majority of the western broadcast media in private hands, there still exists a strong government presence, or even monopoly, in the broadcast media of many countries across the globe.
 At the same time, the concentration of media ownership in private hands, and frequently amongst a comparatively small number of individuals, has also led to accusations of media bias.

-There are many examples of accusations of bias being used as a political tool, sometimes resulting in government censorship.
+Bias has been accused of being a political tool, especially in the United States: